Ckola99/Social-proof-section/README.md

 ### Continued development

 I really want to improve my layout skills as this challenge really CHALLENGED me and I feel my code is still a bit janky and isn't perfect on every screen therefore I need to work on my flexbox and grid understanding and skills.
+I also want to fix my media queries so in future I would write better code to improve this project as a whole.

 ### Useful resources